plurid/plurid/docs/ENGINE_FEATURE_ROADMAP.md

 Landed since:

+- DONE 2026-09-13: THE BOOKMARKS UI — the toolbar's Bookmarks drawer: name the view you are on and save it, every saved view listed with A COMPUTED PICTURE of what it frames (`ViewpointThumb`: the minimap's projection of the live tree under the saved camera's footprint), a click travelling there, an in-place rename (`space.bookmark { action: 'rename', to }`, the row keeping its position), remove, and the home viewpoint as a row of its own.
+The bookmarks, the host's presets and home are ONE list (`PluridNamedViewpoint`, `namedViewpoints`) — the drawer, the palette and `usePluridBookmarks()` read it, so a row can never drift from a command.
 - DONE 2026-09-13: THE HISTORY SCRUBBER — every step carries a derived label and a time (`describeArrangementChange`), the status lists `past` / `future`, `space/historyGoTo` jumps N steps as one restore, and the toolbar's History drawer lists them with the present marked.
 - DONE 2026-09-13: THE COMMAND PALETTE (⌘/Ctrl+K) — the applicable commands with their keys, the bookmarks and presets, every shown plane, in one filtered list; a row runs the binding's own `run` (`runShortcut(id, …)`, exported), so a command has one implementation; `elements.palette.show`, `renderPalette`, `ui.paletteVisible`.
 - DONE 2026-09-10: REBASED COLLABORATIVE UNDO — a peer's applied change no longer clears the local history; every snapshot is replayed over the peer's arrangement (`services/logic/arrangement/rebase.ts`), the local change winning on its planes, the peer's everywhere else.
 Not OT: two drags of one plane resolve to the local intent on undo.